 We place cookies on your device for the reasons shown in our cookies policy.
 Please see our cookies policy for more information about cookies and how to change your settings.
 Otherwise, continue or close this message to allow all cookies.Close

 At Weetabix Food Group, doing the responsible thing sits at the heart of everything we do.
-That’s why we’ve made the decision to support only two charities.
+That’s why we’ve made the decision to support only three charities.
 We know there are lots of great causes out there – and we wish we could help everyone – but we want to make sure our charity partners get our full support so together we can make a real difference to people’s lives.

-That means all fundraising activity we do or surplus stock we have, goes to these two charities.
+That means all fundraising activity we do or surplus stock we have, goes to these three charities.
 If you are looking for support for your charity, we urge you to keep up the great work, but unfortunately we’re not in a position to help at the moment.